 It’s not uncommon for someone to owe more on a car than it’s worth.
 This is what’s known as being “upside-down” on a car loan.

 Being upside-down on your loan is a potentially risky situation.
-If you were in an accident and totaled the car while your upside down on your loan, you’d have to pay back the lender the worth of the vehicle plus the negative equity.
+If you were in an accident and totaled the car while you're upside down on your loan, you’d have to pay back the lender the worth of the vehicle plus the negative equity.
 Paying off your car loan early could help mitigate this risk.

 Lower debt-to-income ratio